Getting Ready to Recruit

 -

-These are some items that you may need to develop to successfully disseminate information about your study, and to recruit and retain study volunteers.
+These are some items that you may need to develop to successfully recruit and retain study volunteers.

 - Screening forms in paper and electronic